 High Throughput Behavioral Screening Core

-The High Throughput Behavioral Screening Core performs small molecule and genetic screening services on a variety of well validated Drosophila (fruit fly) models of human neurological diseases.
-These include Alzheimer's and Huntington's disease, spinocerebellar ataxias, myotonic dystrophy type 1, lysosomal storage disorders etc. Additional animals models are being developed.
-A number of robust quantitative assays have been designed and developed to enable large chemical and genetic screens.
-Importantly, some of these assays are not based on traditional cell death phenotypes, which fail to take full advantage of screening at the organismal level, but rather on behavioral readouts that better reflect neuronal dysfunction.
+The High Throughput Behavioral Screening Core performs small molecule and genetic screening services on a variety of well-validated Drosophila (fruit fly) models of human neurological diseases.
+These include Alzheimer's, Parkinson’s and Huntington's disease, spinocerebellar ataxias, myotonic dystrophy type 1, lysosomal storage disorders etc. A number of robust quantitative assays have been designed and developed to enable large chemical and genetic screens.
+Importantly, these assays are not based on traditional cell death phenotypes, which fail to take full advantage of screening at the organismal level, but rather on neuronal dysfunction assays based on quantitative behavioral readouts.

 Core Supported Research